The health and safety of all Club members and visitors is important. Before visiting the trails at Mono Nordic, please read our Club Pandemic Policy.

 1. Do you accept debit and credit cards?

-When the Pavilion is open, Mono Nordic Ski Club accepts debit cards as well as all major credit cards (Visa, MasterCard, Amex, Discover), Apple Pay, and Google Pay.
+When the Pavilion or Storage/Operations building is open, Mono Nordic Ski Club accepts debit cards as well as all major credit cards (Visa, MasterCard, Amex, Discover), Apple Pay, and Google Pay.
 Debit is our preferred method of payment as it carries the lowest processing fees.
+When the Pavilion and Storage/Operations Building are closed, day passes can be purchased online by credit card or in-person with exact cash only.

 2. What can I do now to get me ready for skiing when the snow arrives?